Calibishi/TryHackMe-Journey/README.md

 # July 10th - The start of it all.
 Hacking First Website.
 - I hacked my first website today (a fake bank account website).
-- Reflection: It was pretty cool lol.
-I always did feel saucy using the terminal.
+- Reflection: It was pretty cool.
+Nothing quite like using the terminal.
 Now, it has been put to good use.

 - Tools used: GoBuster, Terminal/Command Line.